-The skill talents for your Shaman build should be as follows:
+The skill talents for your shaman build should be as follows:

-- Crazy Concoctions, Auspicious Aura, Sizzling Skull: The Shaman active skills have some of the most unique mechanics in Idleon and are part of the reason why the Shaman kit is so effective at some of the toughest bosses.
+- Crazy Concoctions, Auspicious Aura, Sizzling Skull: The Shaman active skills have some of the most unique mechanics in Idleon and are part of the reason why the shaman kit is so effective at some of the toughest bosses.
 Focusing on an AFK build though you’ll want to max all of these skills evenly as each gives 3% damage gains (1% for 3 enemies in the case of Sizzling Skull) and don’t have any diminishing returns.
-Given the skill points required to achieve maxing all of these it’s unlikely you’ll need to do anything else with your Shaman although once you get significantly far in alchemy you may recieve better gains from a single point in your active skills and maxing out Virile Vials.
+Given the skill points required to achieve maxing all of these it’s unlikely you’ll need to do anything else with your Shaman although once you get significantly far in alchemy you will receive better AFK gains from a single point in your active skills and maxing out Virile Vials.

 Idleon Shaman Build – Alchemy Build Guide

 This alchemy build will serve you well in your Idleon progression and the foundation of any alchemy guide.
-Alchemy is one of the first mechanics you are introduced to in W2 and also one of your first of several complex systems to master.
+Alchemy is one of the first mechanics you are introduced to in W2 and also one of your first of several complex systems that you will need to master.
 Split between vials, liquid and cauldrons alchemy is a late game powerhouse that provides various account buffs that are limited only by your ability to acquire the necessary resources.
 The first step to acquiring this alchemy power though is unlocking all the available vials and brewing all cauldron bubbles which the alchemy build below is designed to assist with.

-Given alchemy boosting skills are limited to your tab 3 Shaman talents players can easily run a hybrid chopping and alchemy build which is the approach I take on my Shaman.
-This alchemy guide to building your Shaman means investing your skills as follows:
+Given alchemy boosting skills are limited to your tab 3 shaman talents players can easily run a hybrid chopping and alchemy build which is the approach I take on my shaman.
+This alchemy guide to building your shaman means investing your skills as follows:

 Tab 1: Smart Efficiency > Active AFK’er > Book of the Wise > Mana Booster > Lucky Clover